 - Earn a Certification of Specialization in Shiatsu.

-As so while many massage schools offer an introduction-level course in Shiatsu, very few teach enough Oriental Medicine theory that will give you the credentials needed to claim a professional-level of knowledge in Shiatsu.
+As so while many massage schools offer an introduction-level course in Shiatsu, very few teach enough Oriental Medicine theory that will give you the credentials needed to claim a high-level knowledge of Shiatsu.

-As such, you will need to earn a Shiatsu Certification at a massage program approved by the American Organization for Bodywork Therapies of Asia (AOBTA) or from an Acupuncture School (like Acupuncture and Massage College) that is programmatically-accredited by Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the USDE recognized accreditation-agency for teaching Oriental Medicine in the US.
+As such, you will need to earn a Shiatsu Certification at a massage program approved by the American Organization for Bodywork Therapies of Asia (AOBTA) or from an Acupuncture School (like Acupuncture and Massage College in Miami, FL) that is programmatically accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM), which is the USDE recognized accreditation-agency for teaching Oriental Medicine in the US.

 Begin your Shiatsu Career